-The Authority has meaningful democratic control over its activities via an approved committee structure with agreed powers and duties that are reviewed once a year at the Authority's annual general meeting.
-The Authority has a written constitution that was reviewed in 2010/11 and approved by the Authority meeting on 9th June 2010 (CFO/108/10), which is published and sets out how the Authority operates, how decisions are made, and the procedures which are followed to ensure these are efficient, transparent and accountable to local citizens.
+The Authority has meaningful democratic control over its activities via an approved committee structure and scrutiny arrangements with agreed powers and duties that are reviewed once a year at the Authority's annual general meeting.
+The Authority has a written constitution that was reviewed in 2011/12 and approved by the Authority meeting on 16th June 2011 (CFO/065/11), which is published and sets out how the Authority operates, how decisions are made, and the procedures which are followed to ensure these are efficient, transparent and accountable to local citizens.
 The Constitution is reviewed every year at the Authority's AGM

-The Authority operates an Executive Leadership Board at which the Chairman, Vice-Chairman, and Party Group Leaders meet with ELT and other stakeholders as required to consider the strategic vision and instigate future plans/targets for the Authority.
+The Authority operates an Executive Leadership Board at which the Chairman, Vice-Chairman, and Party Group Leaders meet with senior management and other stakeholders as required to consider the strategic vision and instigate future plans/targets for the Authority.

-The Authority also runs Member strategy days and "learning lunches" to help Members discuss issues in more detail and in an informal environment.
+The Authority also runs Member away-days and "learning lunches" to help Members discuss issues in more detail and in an informal environment.